How to Write Software Documentation in 7 Simple Steps

 Since there are so many software documentation types, even the most experienced technical writers are prone to mixing up the main purpose or the audience they’re addressing.

 For that reason, you first need to highlight the purpose of your document.
-A simple tip is to open up a blank doc and typing up its purpose as the title.
+A simple tip is to open up a blank doc and type up its purpose as the title.

 For instance, if you’re creating a document that conveys the expectations of the stakeholders to the software developers, the title could be something along the lines of: “The Vision for XYZ Software.”

-Furthermore, clearly highlight the audience you’re creating the document for.
+Furthermore, highlight the audience of the document.
 Go one step further and create personas of the type of people who would read your technical content.

-These may sound like trivial things to do, but trust me – they help.
+These may sound like trivial things to do, but they help.

 2. Jot Down Important Questions

-It’s pointless to create a technical document that doesn’t address the pain-points or answers the questions of the audience.
+Creating a technical document that doesn’t address the pain points or answer the audience’s questions is pointless.

 Once you’ve identified the goal and the audience for your technical document, the next step is to anticipate (or better yet, ask about) the questions the readers might have about the product.